partiql/partiql-ir-generator/README.md

 We will soon need additional domain models other than `ExprNode` and the `V0` AST and each new domain model only multiplies these problems.

-Nodgen aims to improve developer productivity and reduce risk associated with evolving these domain models by automating the creation of all 5 of the above components for all of the domain models required by PartiQL and the PartiQL rewriter.
+PIG aims to improve developer productivity and reduce risk associated with evolving these domain models by automating the creation of all of the above components for all of the domain models required by PartiQL and the PartiQL rewriter.

 ## Code generation with PIG